pdp10/sbpipe/docs/source/user_manual.md

 generate_report=True
 # The relative path to the project directory (from Working_Folder)
 project_dir=..
-# The name of the configurator (e.g. Copasi, Rscript, Python, Java)
+# The name of the configurator (e.g. Copasi, Rscript, Python, Octave, Java)
 simulator=Copasi
 # The model name
 model=insulin_receptor_stoch.cps